Excel Compare Two Columns (Table of Contents)

 Step 5: Close the parentheses to complete the formula and press Enter button to get the output in cell C2.
 Also, drag the formula across the rows to get the desired output in terms of “Present” or “Not Present”.
 See the screenshot below for your reference.

-How this works?
+How does this work?
 Well, it is simple.
 Since ISNA checks whether the VLOOKUP returns #N/A or not, if there are any #N/A, the function returns TRUE, and thus IF function has “Not Present” as an argument for this output.
-Similarly if ISNA doesn’t find #N/A, then the value it returns as FALSE and we have “Present” as an argument under conditional IF statement.
+Similarly, if ISNA doesn’t find #N/A, then the value it returns is FALSE, and we have “Present” as an argument under the conditional IF statement.

-Thus, wherever we are getting Not Present, those are the values from column A which doesn’t have matching in column B.
+Thus, wherever we are getting Not Present, those values from column A don’t have to match in column B.

 We will wrap this article to end it here.
 However, we have some points to remember for you all.

 This has been a guide to Compare Two Columns in Excel using VLOOKUP.
-Here we discuss How to Compare Two Columns in Excel using VLOOKUP along with practical examples.
+Here we discuss How to Compare Two Columns in Excel using VLOOKUP and practical examples.
 You can also go through our other suggested articles –